OscarPellicer/anki-toolkit/Readme.md

 python ankitk.py -v some translateable words -d wordnet3es/mobi7/book.html -o test.html
 ```

 The first time that an HTML dictionary is used, it will be automatically converted to .tsv for further processing.
 This might take a while, but must only be done once.
+If this process fails (often it exits with no error, but the progress bar is incomplete), try specifying a different encoding by adding `-e utf-8` or `-e windows-1252` to the command line.
+You might also be running out of memory, which might be fixed by reducing the Python recusion limit in line 4 of `ankitk.py`.

 Also, notice that the word `translateable` was misspelled, yet, the correct spelling `translatable` was found.
 By default, if no exact match is found for a word, fuzzy matching is performed.
 This can be tweaked or disabled by setting the parameter `--fuzzy_match_score`.
 By default it has a value of 82: the score of the fuzzy-matched word must be at least 82.
 Setting it to 0 or a negative value disables it.
 For instance: `python ankitk.py -v some translateable words -d wordnet3es/book.html -o test.html -f 0` will disregard the misspelled word